Cavalier King Charles Spaniel

 Cavalier King Charles Spaniel Temperament

 The Cavalier King Charles Spaniel is a sweet and gentle toy dog breed with no shortage of playfulness to share with the whole family.
 They’re adaptable and easy-going, ready for everyday adventures or spending quality time relaxing at home.
 Cavaliers are known to mirror their pet parents; they easily adapt to fit your lifestyle, whether you’re super active or more low-key.
-Their love language is giving and receiving affection; these little dogs will boost your mood and shower you with love.
-True social butterflies, Cavaliers enjoy most social settings and take pride in getting to know every human they may encounter.
-And because of their big hearts and good nature, they can also be effective therapy dogs.

 With their cheerful demeanor, it’s no surprise that Cavaliers get along well with people and other animals—including cats.
-Since they’re a small breed, they may be a little timid around larger dogs at first.
+Because they’re a small breed, they may be a little timid around larger dogs at first.
 So, don’t put too much pressure on them to play with the “big boys” until your Cavalier feels comfortable doing so.

 If you’re not up for making new friends, a Cavalier King Charles Spaniel puppy may not be the dog for you.
 Their over-the-top friendliness is best for folks looking for a way to meet new people.
 After all, with their fun-loving attitude and zest for life, they’re likely to get you striking up conversations with new friends everywhere you go.